An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity: Numerical Example

 In Figs. \ref{fig:scaleplot} and \ref{fig:delayplot}, the end-to-end delay bound computed using statistical envelope definitions from \cite{florin:2006} and delay bound from equation (\ref{delayr3}) are plotted.
-Fig. \ref{fig:scaleplot} shows the probabilistic end-to-end delay bound with a violation probability $(\varepsilon)$ of $10^{-9}$ as a function of increasing number of hops $H$.
+In Figs. \ref{fig:scaleplot1} and \ref{fig:delayplot1}, we plot the end-to-end backlog bound computed using statistical envelope definitions from \cite{florin:2006} and backlog bound from equation (\ref{backlogr3}).
+Fig. \ref{fig:scaleplot} and Fig. \ref{fig:scaleplot1} shows the probabilistic end-to-end delay and backlog bound with a violation probability $(\varepsilon)$ of $10^{-9}$ as a function of increasing number of hops $H$.
 At each hop, $N = 781$ through flows are multiplexed with $M = 1953$ independent cross flows.
-The plot validates the linear scaling of the end-to-end delay bounds determined using Theorem \ref{theorem:pbr}.
-In Fig. \ref{fig:delayplot}, we plot the probabilistic end-to-end delay bound for $N$ through flows in a network with $H=1,2,5,10$ hops for increasing $N+M$ number of flows at each hop while maintaining $N=M$.
-It can be observed that the delay bound from equation (\ref{delayr3}) yield a tighter delay bound than the ones computed using statistical envelopes even for single hop case.
-Though the difference between computed bound from equation (\ref{delayr3}) and bound using statistical envelopes become small for $H=10$, the gap becomes large when the number of nodes $H$ traversed by the through flows is increased.
+In Fig. \ref{fig:delayplot} and Fig. \ref{fig:delayplot1}, we plot the probabilistic end-to-end delay and backlog bounds for $N$ through flows in a network with $H=1,2,5,10$ hops for increasing $N+M$ number of flows at each hop while maintaining $N=M$.
+It can be observed that the delay and backlog bounds from equations (\ref{delayr3}) and (\ref{backlogr3}), respectively, yield a tighter bounds than the ones computed using statistical envelopes \cite{florin:2006}.
+The tighter bounds are achieved using the new approach as the stochastic information about the arrival and service processes are retained as long as possible using the concept of effective bandwidth and effective capacity, respectively, which allows the efficient computation of end-to-end stochastic delay and backlog bonds than in other approaches as in \cite{yuming:2006,florin:2006,li:2007,jiang:2009-1} where the stochastic information about the arrival and service processes are lost as soon as statistical envelopes are fixed.
+Fig. \ref{fig:crossplot} shows the impact of cross flows on the delay bound for the through flows at single node.
+The number of through flows ($N$) is set at $781$, to determine the delay bound for through flows as the number of cross flows ($M$) is increased from $781$ to $1950$.
+It can be observed from the Fig. \ref{fig:crossplot} that the use of effective bandwidth and effective capacity functions of arrival and service processes, respectively, allows to capture additional statistical multiplexing gain amongst independent cross traffic in comparison to use of statistical envelopes.
+This has a direct influence on the delay bounds for through flows at a network node as we modelled the service available to the through flows from the left over service after serving the cross flows in the network node.